ZX81PLUS35 ZX81 clone

 |My clone of the Sinclair ZX81|

-Afterwards I got many comments that for a kit it was too difficult to build due to the use of SMT.
+Afterwards I got many comments that for a kit it was too difficult to build due to the use of SMT, which is a "bridge too far" for many hobbyists.
 So I also started on a much simpler to build ZX81+38, which can be mounted in an original ZX81 case, and is more a real clone, just with re-created ULA logic with discrete (PTH) logic chips.
-This will be finished end 2019, beginning 2020. more info about it here:
+This is now (june 2020) finished. and berbers are uploaded to GitHub.

 Some history about why I wanted to create a ZX81 clone can be found here: